EKbanaML/ekbanaml.github.io/_posts/2020-10-06-Introduction_to_vectors-Linear_algebra.md.md

 $$\||V|| = \sqrt{1} =1 $$

 ### Basis vectors
-A set $B$ of vectors is called basis, if elements are not linearly dependent, and every vector in the space is a linear combination of elements of B.
+A subset $B$ of vectors is called basis, if its elements are not linearly dependent, and every vector in the space is a linear combination of elements of B.

 $$i = \begin{bmatrix}1\\0\end{bmatrix}$$